Atmosera-CoPilot-Dev/self-paced/go/robot/instructions.md

 ## Step 6

-Create a method of robot named \"calculateDistance\" that returns a value of type float64, calculate the distance from the center using the formula for the hypotenuse.
+Create a method of robot named "calculateDistance" that returns a value of type float64, calculate the distance from the center using the formula for the hypotenuse.
-Return the value

 ## Step 7